hylang/hy/docs/language/api.rst

 ------------

 `defn` and `defun` macros are used to define functions.
 They take three
-parameters: `name` of the function to define, vector of `parameters` and the `body` of the function:
+parameters: the `name` of the function to define, a vector of `parameters`, and the `body` of the function:

 .. code-block:: clj

     (defn name [params] body)

-Parameters may have following keywords in front of them:
+Parameters may have the following keywords in front of them:

 &optional
-    parameter is optional.
+    Parameter is optional.
 The parameter can be given as a two item list, where the first element is parameter name and the second is the default value.
 The parameter can be also given as a single item, in which case the default value is None.